 The plot twists were all a matter of top secrecy throughout production.
 The screenplay was heavily guarded and restricted to only the most crucial personnel.
 Certainly none of the cast knew how the film ended as the last 10 pages were withheld from them.
 Consequently when the first 40 pages of the script were leaked onto the Internet, Kevin Williamson was forced to do some hasty rewrites.
 This meant that the film went into production without a completed script.

-When Randy and Dewey are talking about the Stab movie, the character of Dewey is played by David Schwimmer, Courtney Cox's on-screen brother in the TV show "Friends" (although Schwimmer does not appear on screen in the part).
+(at around 50 mins) When Randy and Dewey are talking about the Stab movie, the character of Dewey is played by David Schwimmer, Courteney Cox's on-screen brother in Friends (1994) (although Schwimmer does not appear on screen in the part).

 The Gothic statues that appear on the college campus are set decorations, not real statutes at the filming location, Agnes Scott.
 Although the Agnes Scott students on campus during filming were instructed to not tamper with or vandalize the set decorations, and although there was a security guard assigned to the statues, students at least once succeeded in evading the guard and dressing up the statues as a prank.

 (at around 39 mins) In the movie trailer and television advertisements for the movie, the scene in which Sidney talks to the killer for the first time on the Lambda house telephone is altered.
 In the trailers, the killer replies to her question, "It's time, girlfriend!"; and in the theatrical-release version of the movie, the killer says, "I want you.
 It's show time."

 Cici was originally meant to appear in the scene with the sorority sisters inviting Sidney to the party.
 The scene which she does appear in - the film class discussion - had a different student giving her lines.